EmbroidePy/pyembroidery/README.md

 `encode_thread_change(SET_CHANGE_SEQUENCE,17)` would, for example, make the first color change switch to the Threadlist index 17.
 After this, the subsequent color changes would be to index 0, index 1, index 2, ... etc.

-There are some other use cases when writing this data out, you could, for example, make the threadlist equal to all the threads you have availiable and declare their usages simply reference the relevant thread index.
+There are some other use cases when writing this data out, you could, for example, make the threadlist equal to all the threads you have available and declare their usages simply reference the relevant thread index.
 To do this you would add all your threads, then at the start of the commands declare a group of SET_CHANGE_SEQUENCE commands to set the order you want.
 Or to use `COLOR_BREAK`s encoded with the order you desire.

 In most cases this information isn't going to matter, but it is provided because it is information sometimes contained within the embroidery file.
 For writing this information, there are quite often other ways to specify it, but `pyembroidery` tends to be overbuilt by design to capture most known and unknown usecases.